thomasdouenne/yellow_vests_aej_ep/README.md

 # List of files
-code/agglos.csv: data used to match town code to information on town size, provided by the survey company Bilendi code/correspondance-code-insee-code-postal.csv: data from Insee, matches postal code with characteristics of the town, unused code/df_menages_domicile_teg.csv: data used in preparation.R but not in the paper: subsample from transport survey used in companion paper code/df_objective_gains.csv: distribution of respondents objective gains plotted in section 3 and procuded by consistency_beliefs_losses.py code/df_objective_gains_inelastic.csv: distribution of respondents objective gains assuming inelastic demand, plotted in section 3 and procuded by consistency_beliefs_losses.py code/df_subjective_gains.csv: distribution of respondents subjective gains plotted in section 3 and procuded by consistency_beliefs_losses.py
+code/agglos.csv: data used to match town code to information on town size, provided by the survey company Bilendi code/correspondance-code-insee-code-postal.csv: data from Insee, matches postal code with characteristics of the town, unused code/df_menages_domicile_teg.csv: data used in preparation.R but not in the paper: subsample from transport survey used in companion paper.
+Transport survey: https://www.insee.fr/en/metadonnees/source/serie/s1277 code/df_objective_gains.csv: distribution of respondents objective gains plotted in section 3 and procuded by consistency_beliefs_losses.py code/df_objective_gains_inelastic.csv: distribution of respondents objective gains assuming inelastic demand, plotted in section 3 and procuded by consistency_beliefs_losses.py code/df_subjective_gains.csv: distribution of respondents subjective gains plotted in section 3 and procuded by consistency_beliefs_losses.py